-where $V^+_a, V^0_a, V^-_a$ are the sum of eigenspaces of $\rho(a)$ with eigenvalues $>,=, <1$ respectively.
-Following \cite{s} we say $ U $ is $a$-expanding \footnote{The concept ``$U$ is $a$-expanding" is not exactly the same as that in \cite{s}, but they are equivalent which can be deduced from \cite[Lemma A.1]{s}. } for some $a\in A$ if for every nontrivial irreducible representation $(\rho, V)$ of $ H $ the subspace
+where $V^+_a, V^0_a, V^-_a$ are the sums of the eigenspaces of $\rho(a)$ with eigenvalues $>,=, <1$, respectively.
+Following \cite{s} we say $ U $ is $a$-expanding\footnote{The concept ``$U$ is $a$-expanding" is not exactly the same as that in \cite{s}, but they are equivalent which can be deduced from \cite[Lemma A.1]{s}. } for some $a\in A$ if, for every nontrivial irreducible representation $(\rho, V)$ of $ H $, the subspace

 is contained in $V_a^+$.
 The expanding cone of $ U $ in $A$ is defined to be